zhiyuoe/shadowagent/docs/design-process.md

 We found out that even though sometimes the hippo has made a decision of where to go, the hippo has trouble to reach to its destination because of pathfinding.
 We tried to find a way to show the decisions that RL agents have made more clearly.
 This Cat Hierarchy game could solve this struggle.

 #### Lesson learned
-- We only have two weeks left before the soft opening and it take s along time to tune the parameters and train the RL agents, we decided to compromise our ideas into our current hippo demo.
+- We only have two weeks left before the soft opening, and it take s along time to tune the parameters and train the RL agents, we decided to compromise our ideas into our current hippo demo.

 ---